|Pilot Flight Sergeant Ronald Charles Warren, NZ425959 (POW, survived)

 Fate of the Pilot

 At roughly 400' during his dive, Warren lost consciousness and blacked out.
 When he awoke, he was captured by the Japanese and became a Prisoner Of War (POW).
-Afterwards, Warren was transported to Tunnel Hill POW Camp where he was detained with other Allied prisoners until the end of the war.
+Afterwards, Warren was transported to Tunnel Hill POW Camp where he was detained with other Allied prisoners until the end of the Pacific War.
+He was the only New Zealand POW to survive captivity to be liberated.

-On September 7, 1945 Warren was among a group of 28 former POWs who were taken aboard HMAS Vendetta at Rabaul and were transported to Jacquinot Bay.
-On September 8, 1945 he was interrogated about his experiences as a prisoner.
+On September 7, 1945 Warren was among a group of 28 former POWs who were taken aboard HMAS Vendetta at Rabaul and were transported to Jacquinot Bay and admitted to the hospital.
+On September 8, 1945 he was interrogated about his experiences as a prisoner and photographed at the hospital.

 ADF Serials - NZ Serials Corsair NZ5402